pypa/pipx/README.md

 ```

 ### install a package and expose binaries globally
 The install command is the preferred way to globally install binaries from python packages on your system.
-It creates an isolated virtual environment for the package, then in a folder on your PATH creates symlinks to all the binaries in that virtual environment.
+It creates an isolated virtual environment for the package, then in a folder on your PATH creates symlinks to all the binaries provided by the installed package.
+It does not link to the package's dependencies.

+*Note: pipx determines a package's binaries (also known as entry points, console scripts, or scripts) by inspecting metadata about the package.
+Sometimes a package is built in such a way that pipx cannot determine its binaries.
+In such cases, please create an issue.*

 The result: binaries you can run from anywhere, located in packages you can **cleanly** upgrade or uninstall.
 Guaranteed to not have dependency version conflicts or interfere with your OS's python packages.
 All **without** running `sudo`.
 ```